Azure/iot-hub-device-update/azurepipelines/e2e_test/scenarios/testingtoolkit/README.md

 For the actual setup we expect all of these scripts to be running in the Pipelines within the context of an Azure CLI.
 The IotHubs we're using SHOULD (not tested still working on that) just require us to use the DefaultCredential values to get access to the DU account.

 You can see an [example](https://github.com/Azure/azure-iot-sdk-python/blob/main/azure-iot-hub/samples/iothub_registry_manager_token_credential_sample.py) for the type of authentication we're looking at.

+## Using the Toolkit in Tests

+For using the toolkit it's recommended to use the `DuAutomatedTestConfigurationManager` class to create the `DeviceUpdateTestHelper` class.
+It manages all of the variables that need to be passed to it in order to make a connection.
+You can either instantiate the class using command line arguments (implemented for testing) or use the OS Environment variables like the pipelines do.
+The choice is up to you but any test that is added to the pipeline will be required to use the OS environment variables.